Nsomnia/ColdWarSubSim/README.md

 # ColdWarSubSim
 A indie game based on post WWII submarine simulation.
 Basically Silent Hunter 6, since UbiSoft no longer supports it, and there are no modern cold war subsims.
 Blender is used for model work and Unity is the game engine, code is mostly C# with some JavaScript and <i>possibly</i> moving to C++ and Unreal-Engine 4 in the future, as I own a copy.

-# FOR ANYONE WANTING TO HELP
+## FOR ANYONE WANTING TO HELP
 Check out all the <b>reference</b> pictures and the <b>virtual tour</b> at http://www.ussnautilus.org/virtualTour/index.shtml# to see if anything looks like something you'd like to model.
 Then please <b>contact me at info@blendertek.com</b> to discuss more. <i>I don't commit changes to the models daily to the repo, so the .blends may up to a week behind.</i>

-# Basic Goals
+### Basic Goals
 1. Create a video game using the Unity game engine similar to the Silent Hunter series but based on the cold war, since World War 2 has been done over, and over again.
 More or less <b>emulate and update Silent Hunter 5 only post-WWII</b>.
 2. Allow <i>anyone and anybody</i> who has an interest in <i>submarines, Unity, Blender and particularly a combination</i> to add what they see would be a <b>benefit to the game</b>.
 3. Polish, polish polish.
 4. Create a business model for <b>early access sales.</b>
 5. Repeat steps 3 & 4 for <b>Steam greenlight</b> or self-publishing.
+6.

+### Current Major Needs (In order of importance)
+- [ ] A 3D rigged model of Admiral Hyman G. Rickover
+- [ ] The Attack Center and Control Room compartment fully modelled
+- [ ] A basic exterior model
+- [x] Start coding the physics of a submarine moving through water [Code is ready for surface vessels, just needs to be tweaked for a submarine above water (the easy part) and below water (the hard part)
+- [x] Start coding a map system [Started as of Feb 6 2015, but its very very early]
+- [ ] Start a wiki

-# Current Status (Feb 11, 2015)
+## Current Status (Feb 11, 2015)
 - Started a GitHub repo to allow volunteers/partners to share, discuss, and add to the project.
 The project was initally realized about January 10th, 2015 and a similar game was being worked on as a hobby by myself since early-to-mid 2014, thus I have some code already available and ready to adapt.
 - Posted all reference files and current .blends and test Unity projects including some Windows .exe builds
 - Most of the basic stuff in Unity is ready to refine.
 Modelling, animation & characters are current concerns.
 - Especially modelling the attack and control compartment to a decent level so that a very early alpha can be released.
 - Looking for partners (see below)
 - Started UV unwrapping some simple objects and starting some simple DIFF texture maps.
+[Feb 11 2015]
 - If someone lives in Groton CT.
 The one thing I have budgeted for is for measurements, photos and drawings of the free admission museum ship.
 One Crystal Lake Road
 Groton, Connecticut 06340

-# "I want to help!"
+## "I want to help!"
 We are a small team that consists of...

 1. Nsomnia - myself (Modelling, animation, sound, code, graphic design, research)